yuweitu/1007_project/README.md

 $ cd 1007_project
 ```

-2. You can directly use oursample data in the repo if you just want to test the system.
+2. You can directly use our sample data in the repo if you just want to test the system.
 Otherwise, please download data from dropbox, click [here](https://www.dropbox.com/sh/lk7ec8gjanuwnhk/AADyjXYQw-8imLqCsw3N8PZaa?dl=0)
 to download.

 4. move data folder **DataBase** into our repo 1007_project (For testing, please direct use **DataBase** in our repo)